 5 Tips for Staying Well During Cold and Flu Season

-Many patients with Duchenne muscular dystrophy are at increased risk of catching one of these viruses because they are immunocompromised.
-It’s can be a side-effect of chronic steroid use.
+Many patients with Duchenne muscular dystrophy are at increased risk of catching one of these viruses because they are immunocompromised, which can be a side-effect of chronic steroid use.
 Additionally, weakened respiratory muscles can potentially turn a common cold into something more serious.

-The CDC has come up with a list that can help prevent sickness this flu season:
+The CDC has come up with a list of things that can help prevent sickness this flu season:

-• Consult your doctor first.
+- Consult your doctor first.
 This treatment can shorten the time of sickness and make the illness milder.
 They work best when started within two days of symptoms.
+A number of COVID-19 antiviral drugs are now available.

 Hawken’s Thoughts: